 We primarily sell our timing products to distributors and resellers, who in turn sell our products to our end customers.
 We work closely with our end customers throughout their design cycles and are able to develop long-term relationships as our technology becomes embedded in their products.
 As a result, we believe we are well-positioned to be designed into their current systems and to develop next generation solutions for their future products.
 To date, we have shipped products to over 10,000 end customers.
-Our top end customers by revenue for the six months ended June 30, 2019 include Apple, Fitbit, GARMIN, HiKVision, Samsung, Google, Microsoft, Dell, and Huami.

 Pernas directly accounted for 57% and 27% of our revenue for the years ended December 31, 2017 and 2018, respectively, Arrow directly accounted for 12% and 18% of our revenue for the years ended December 31, 2017 and 2018, respectively, and Quantek directly accounted for 10% and 20% of our revenue for the years ended December 31, 2017 and 2018, respectively.
 Other than Pernas, Arrow, and Quantek, no other single customer accounted for more than 10% of our revenue in the years ended December 31, 2017 or December 31, 2018.
-Pernas, Arrow, and Quantek directly accounted for 19%, 18%, and 23% of our revenue for the nine months ended September 30, 2019, respectively.